Difference Between Aponeurosis and Tendon

 4. The aponeurosis is a delicate muscle connector, while Tendon is relatively rough.

-6. It is very rare for the Aponeurosis to get injured as it is situated hidden under many layers of bones and muscles.
+6. It is very rare for Aponeurosis to get injured as it is situated hidden under many layers of bones and muscles.
 But Tendon gets injured easily, for it is present in all the injury-prone areas.

 7. Aponeurosis has a shiny white appearance, while Tendon has a normal appearance, just like any other muscle.